tap349/tap349.github.io/_posts/2019-07-30-react-native-onesignal-proxy.md

   - rename _OneSignal_ to _libOneSignal.a_
   - copy _libOneSignal.a_ to _ios/_ replacing existing file with the same name

-  don't forget to link both application and notification service extension (`OneSignalNotificationServiceExtension`) with _libRTCOneSignal.a_ library.
+  don't forget to link this static library (known as _libRTCOneSignal.a_ in Xcode) to both your application and `OneSignalNotificationServiceExtension` (notification service extension).

 - commit and push changes